wonderbird/kata-gof-pattern-command-mars-rover/README.md

 From this point, the additional requirements do not contribute to further development of the Command pattern:

 * Implement wrapping from one edge of the grid to another. (planets are spheres after all)

+The following requirement is not implemented in this demo solution:

 * Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point and reports the obstacle.

 ## Rules